-One of the diesel industry’s most popular podcasts, Diesel Performance Podcast, features some of the most influential drivers, builders, and aftermarket companies to discuss topics and educate listeners.
-One of their latest episodes was with one of our friends, Kyle Fischer, with Hot Shot’s Secret on a topic that really generates a lot of opinions, “Why Do Fuel Additives Matter?”
+If you are one of the many who check out relevant podcasts on the internet, we have one you should put on your list.
+We found one of the diesel industry’s most popular podcasts, Diesel Performance Podcasts, and it features some of the most influential drivers, builders, and aftermarket companies to discuss topics and educate listeners.
+One of their latest episodes was with a good friend of ours, Kyle Fischer, of Hot Shot’s Secret.
+Kyle was on-air to discuss a topic that really generates varied opinions, diesel additives.

-Additives in general, whether that be fuel or oil, have different opinions toward it.
-Some people are 100-percent against and say these products are garbage and it is a money grab, some say they know about it, have used it before but nothing really stuck, and then you have those that swear by a product because they’ve seen results and won’t have it any other way.
+Additives in general, whether they be for fuel or oil, garner very vocal opinions.
+Some people are averse to them and say these products are garbage and it is a money grab.
+Some say they know of various products and have even used some before.
+Then you have those who swear by a product because they’ve seen results and won’t have it any other way.

-To begin, the cast of the Diesel Performance Podcast (DPP) questioned Kyle about their additives and different climates.
-“For those listeners out there that aren’t from our area, the Midwest, start off by telling us the difference between a summer blend or winter blend additives that Hot Shot’s Secret offers.”
+To begin, the cast of the Diesel Performance Podcast (DPP) questioned Kyle about their diesel additives and how different climates affect each of them.
+The first question dives right in by asking, “for those listeners out there that aren’t from our area, the midwest, start by telling us the difference between a summer blend or winter blend additives that Hot Shot’s Secret offers.”

-As someone who has personally used Hot Shot’s FR3 friction reducer, I can confidently say that I got more than I bargained for.
-Kyle continued, “When we formulate a product, our owner, Chris, will go to the R&D team and say what is the best on the market for blank?
+As someone who has personally used Hot Shot’s EDT and FR3 friction reducer, I can confidently say that I got more than I bargained for.
+Kyle continues, “When we formulate a diesel additive, our owner, Chris, will go to the R&D team and say what is the best on the market for “whatever”?
 We’ll test it, put it on the pegboard, and formulate, formulate, formulate, and formulate until we’ve got a product that will beat it.”

-Tapping back into that number of people who don’t believe in additives, Kyle and the entire Hot Shot’s Secret team are very conscious of this.
-“We are very aware that we are in a snake oil world.
+Tapping back into that number of people who don’t believe in diesel additives, Kyle and the entire Hot Shot’s Secret team are very conscious of this.
+“We are very aware that we are in a world filled with snake oil.
 We are in the middle of the oil industry and unfortunately, there are some really bad products out there.
 We take pride in what we’re doing and make sure that whatever we’re bottling, is the best available on the market.”

-So, why is it important?
-“Off the top, I think we can all agree that diesel fuel is terrible.
-We to local and national fuel testing and you wouldn’t believe how poor the fuel is at the pump.
-It doesn’t matter if you use the same pump, the fuel you get today will not be the same tomorrow,” Kyle said.
-“Why?
-These refineries are in the business of selling the fuel not making it as good as possible.
-They are going to do the bare minimum of additives just to get by.”
+So, why is it important to use quality diesel additives?
+“To start with says Kyle, I think we can all agree that diesel fuel is terrible.
+We do local and national fuel testing and you wouldn’t believe how poor the fuel is at the pump.
+It doesn’t matter if you use the same pump at each fill-up, the fuel you get today will not be the same tomorrow.
+Why is that?
+Refineries are in the business of selling fuel not making it as good as possible.
+They are going to do the bare minimum with regard to additives, just enough to get by.”

 For example, there is federal regulation of a minimum of 40-cetane.
 There is no incentive to go past that so you’re right by thinking they won’t make it better.
 Why spend more money when you don’t have to, right?
 “So, just know up front, fuel is bad.
-Here is where our additives come in.
-We’re going to treat the poor fuel that we’re putting in our trucks, but we’re also going to treat the vehicle’s fuel system that it is going into,” Kyle said.
+Here is where our diesel additives come in.
+We’re going to treat the poor fuel that is getting pumped into our trucks, but we’re also going to treat the vehicle’s fuel system that it is going through,” Kyle says.

 - Cetane Booster